 ‘Anyway, looks like the cold storm has died down.’ she said and pointed at the main doors.
 ‘The ice is gone.’

 A natural urge made itself known to him.
-‘Let’s check outside.’ he said.
-‘And see if there’s somewhere to find some relief.’
+‘Let’s check outside and see if there’s somewhere to find some relief.’

-She agreed and they went back the way they came in, cracking open every ice covered door on the way.
-They were glad to find a latrine on the way.
+She agreed and they went back the way they came in, cracking open every ice covered door on the way and were glad to find a latrine on the way.

-‘Just messing with you again.’ she said grinning.
+‘Just messing with you again.’ she said and grinned deviously again.
 ‘Sometimes it’s just too easy.’

-When they reached the large hallway upstairs it looked like a part of an ice palace.
+When they reached the large hall upstairs it looked like part of an ice palace.
 The light reflected everywhere on the walls, floor, and ceiling and had turned the dreary stone space into a sparkly crystal cave.

-They cut the ice from the doors and managed to open them with force.
-The light outside was bright and they had to shield their eyes for a while to get used to it.
+They cut the ice from the doors and opened them with some force.
+The light outside was bright and they had to shield their eyes to get used to it.

 ‘Everything’s turned white.’ she said.